Marking 500 years of serving the country

 You can travel through 500 years of our history.
 Visit our interactive timeline.

 British Postal Museum

-To find out more about Royal Mail Group's work with the British Postal Museum download the Annual Report on Postal Heritage 2013-14 (PDF 2.96MB) or visit the British Postal Museum page.
+To find out more about Royal Mail Group's work with The Postal Museum download the Annual Report on Postal Heritage 2013-14 (PDF 2.96MB) or visit The Postal Museum page.

 Stamps and collectibles

 Postage stamps have facilitated the delivery of mail since the 1840s.
 The first adhesive postage stamp, commonly referred to as the Penny Black, was issued in the United Kingdom in 1840.
 Royal Mail SpecialStamps promote and celebrate the best of British, whether historic anniversaries, achievements in arts and sciences or sporting success.